antimof/UxPlay/README.md

 adapt them as necessary for your GStreamer installation.
 This plugin should be used with the `-vd nvdec` (or nvh264dec) and `-vs glimagesink`  uxplay options.

-* **support for Raspberry Pi** (_work in progress_): the R Pi  platform has long been supported by [RPiPlay](http://github.com/FD-/RPiPlay) using the deprecated 32-bit-only  omx (OpenMAX) decoder, now removed from latest Raspberry Pi OS (Bullseye), leading to user interest in getting UxPlay to work on the R Pi (at least on model 4).
-UxPlay can work with software h264 video decoding (option `-avdec`), but without hardware decoding has unacceptable latency on the Pi.
-The  Video4Linux2 GStreamer plugin v4l2h264dec (from gstreamer1.0-plugins-good) is now the appropriate choice for accelerated hardware video decoding by the Broadcom GPU on the Pi.
-UxPlay options can be used to create GStreamer video pipelines to use non-VAAPI hardware decoders, and a new UxPlay option `-rpi` creates  a pipeline that should be appropriate for the Raspberry Pi, and when it has worked, it has worked well.
-However, it usually does not work because of a "caps" mismatch between source and sink, which could be fixable with GStreamer "know-how" (perhaps involving using the "capssetter" element).
-The GStreamer video pipeline is "` (decrypted h264 stream from iOS)! queue  ! h264parse ! decodebin ! videoconvert ! autovideosink sync=false`" and the uxplay options `-vp ,  -vd, -vc ,-vs` can be used to replace `h264parse, decodebin, videoconvert, autovideosink` by the user's choices. (`-rpi` is equivalent to `-vd v4l2h264dec -vc v4l2convert`).
-The first frame in the h264 video stream sends the "caps" details (SPS, PPS) to h264parse.
-UxPlay users with the R Pi (model 4 recommended) are invited to experiment and report any successes.
-(The uxplay `-d` option will display the actual video pipeline being used, `export GST_DEBUG=2` before running uxplay will display GStreamer errors and warnings.)
+* **possible support for Raspberry Pi** (_not working_): the CPU of the Raspberry Pi is not powerful enough for GStreamer to decode the h264 video stream using software decoding (option `-avdec` ) without unacceptable latency.
+    The Pi has a Broadcom GPU for accelerated hardware h264 decoding, and in the past this has been supported by [RPiPlay](https://github.com/FD-/RPiPlay) using the deprecated 32-bit omx (OpenMax) driver.
+Unfortunately, with the move to a 64-bit OS, this has been removed from recent Raspberry Pi OS (Bullseye), and there has been user interest in making UxPlay work on the Pi.
+    The designated replacement for OpenMAX is Video4linux2, and the options that _should_ work with UxPlay are `-vd  v4l2h264dec -vc v4l2convert`, which are from gstreamer1.0-plugins-good.
+    This has occasionally worked, and when it did, it worked well, with no appreciable latency.
+Unfortunately, the v4l2h264dec GStreamer plugin usually fails to match the "caps" (capacities) of the h264 source to the videosink, and h264 hardware decoding fails.
+It is not clear whether there is any workaround before an updated v4l2h264dec plugin becomes  available.
+GStreamer-knowledgeable users who wish to experiment can see if any video pipeline modifications can provide a workaround: the pipeline is ` (video stream from appsrc) ... ! h264parse ! decodebin ! videoconvert ! autovideosink ... `; the elements h264parse, decodebin, videoconvert, and autovideosink can respectively be modified with options  -vp, -vd, -vc, and -vs.   Please report any successes!
+    (See [this](https://github.com/raspberrypi/firmware/issues/1673), which suggests some workaround involving "capssetter" might be possible;
+    `export GST_DEBUG=GST_CAPS:5` may be useful in debugging the pipeline.

 ### Note to packagers: OpenSSL-3.0.0 solves GPL v3 license issues.